Project 1 EECS 370 (Fall 2024)

 Be sure you understand how the above assembly-language program got translated to machine language.

-Since your programs will always start at address 0, your program should only output the memory contents in decimal and not output the addresses.
+Since your programs will always start at address 0, your program should only output the memory contents in hexadecimal and not output the addresses.

 3.1.
 Handling labels